DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-10-18-experimental-map-iteration.md

 ### Clustering

 In the original design we tried clustering results: when zoomed out many results get grouped into one map pointer with a number.
 The colour of the pointer changes as the value gets larger.
-Users didn’t understand the [default Google Maps clustering pattern](https://developers.google.com/maps/documentation/javascript/marker-clustering).
+Users did not understand the [default Google Maps clustering pattern](https://developers.google.com/maps/documentation/javascript/marker-clustering).

 It was quickly removed.

-Example of a user struggling with clustering: [“It didn’t mean a lot to me, I saw the 3 and thought it meant within 3 miles of \[city\]… what is that, the 2 and the 3?”](https://lookback.io/watch/u9cZaEQQRZGDofaKP?t=57m9.02s).
+Example of a user struggling with clustering: [“It did not mean a lot to me, I saw the 3 and thought it meant within 3 miles of \[city\]… what is that, the 2 and the 3?”](https://lookback.io/watch/u9cZaEQQRZGDofaKP?t=57m9.02s).